 Cleaning the Inner Burr

-However, if you don’t feel comfortable about disassembling a coffee grinder, you can always use cleaning tablets.
+However, if you don’t feel comfortable disassembling a coffee grinder, you can always use cleaning tablets.
 They completely clean the grinder and remove any coffee and oils left.
 To use cleaning tablets, just put the recommended amount in the grinder and turn on the grinder.
 After the tablets have fully run through the machine, put 30 grams of coffee grounds in the grinder, and turn the grinder on again.
-Then, just discard the remaining coffee and tablet and wash out the bin.
+Then, discard the remaining coffee and tablet and wash out the bin.
 After that, your burr grinder will be completely clean, fresh, and ready to use.

 Do You Need to Season Your Coffee Grinder?

 An interesting thing that some people do after cleaning the grinder is seasoning.
 However, this step is completely optional.
 If you want to season the grinder, just run a few spare beans through it.
-This will make a subtle difference to taste when you want to make coffee the next time.
+This will make a subtle difference in taste when you want to make coffee the next time.

 Extras for Cleaning

 It is also useful to have wooden toothpicks around you when cleaning.
 They are very helpful at cleaning those hard-to-reach spots.
 However, you don’t want to buy cheap ones, since they might snap off while cleaning, only causing you more work and trouble.